Quentin Tarantino's unrealized projects: Kill Bill sequels and spin-offs

 Details emerged around 2007 about two possible sequels.
 According to the article, "the third film involves the revenge of two killers whose arms and eye were hacked by Uma Thurman in the first stories."
 The article adds that the "fourth installment of the popular kung fu action films concerns a cycle of reprisals and daughters who avenge their mother's deaths".
 At the 2009 Morelia International Film Festival, Tarantino stated that he intended to make a third Kill Bill film.
 The same month, he stated that Kill Bill 3 would be his ninth film, and would be released in 2014.
 He stated that he wanted 10 years to pass after the Bride's last conflict, to give her and her daughter a period of peace.
 In December 2012, Tarantino stated: "I don't know if there's ever going to be a Kill Bill: Vol. 3.
 We'll see, probably not though."
 In January 2016, it was reported that Tarantino had spoken with Thurman on a potential return for a sequel, but noted that he remained non-committal on actually making a sequel.
 In July 2019, Tarantino stated: "Me and Uma have talked about it recently, frankly, to tell you the truth, I have thought about it a little further.
 We were talking about it literally last week.
 If any of my movies were going to spring from my other movies, it would be a third 'Kill Bill.'"
 In December, Tarantino said he had spoken to Thurman about an "interesting" idea for a new film: "It would be at least three years from now.
 It is definitely in the cards", while Uma Thurman confirmed that "Tarantino wrote something".
 In June 2021, Tarantino stated that the film would take place 20 years following the original films, when Beatrix Kiddo and her daughter B.B. are forced to go on the run after a period of peace.
 He found the idea of casting Thurman and her daughter Maya Hawke in the two roles exciting, after having previously worked with Hawke on Once Upon a Time in Hollywood.
 He also noted the possibility of Elle Driver, Sophie Fatale, and Gogo's twin sister Shiaki also appearing in the film.

 He also envisioned making separate animated films which would tell the origin stories of both the Bride, when she was with the Deadly Viper Assassination Squad, and of Bill and his three Godfathers: Hatori Hanso, Pei Mei, and Esteban Vihaio.
 Tarantino had intended to make them following Grindhouse.

-By 2021 however, Tarantino stated that none of the projects came to fruition due to his reluctance to take on more Kill Bill films following the fatigue he endured in the making of the first two.
+By 2021, however, Tarantino stated that none of the projects came to fruition due to his reluctance to take on more Kill Bill films following the fatigue he endured in the making of the first two.

+Inglourious Basterds mini-series

+After the completion of Kill Bill, Tarantino was originally developing Inglourious Basterds as a mini-series, before Luc Besson convinced him to make it as a film.